-The General Data Protection Regulation (GDPR) is a new legal framework coming into force on May 25th 2018 that impacts any business holding or processing data in the EU.
-It builds upon the existing Data Protection Act and it imposes more obligations on organizations to protect personal data and higher fines for non-compliance - 4% of global turnover or £20m, whichever is higher.
+The General Data Protection Regulation (GDPR) is a legal framework that came into force on May 25th 2018 and impacts any business holding or processing data in the EU.
+It builds upon the existing Data Protection Act and it imposes more obligations on organisations to protect personal data and higher fines for non-compliance – 4% of global turnover or £20m, whichever is higher.
 To review the actual regulation, go to the European Commission website.

 The general themes of GDPR are: